 Andy Weir completely devoted himself reading, finding information on Astronomy, mechanisms of orbital launches, modeling, Botanic.
 He bought dozens of books on the history of different space missions and claims he still remembers all main dates and events.
-Andy Weir initiated publishing first chapters of his The Martian book within own blog and had first positive reviews and feedback from science fiction fellows.
-Despite the fact that Andy Weir’s The Martian was distributed free of charge on the web, the author edited the complete version for Amazon e-book service and then had a full printed edition of his work.
-The Martian has become a debutante on the 12th place of the New York Times bestseller book list and received a title of one of the most prominent science fiction books over the years from The Wall Street Journal.
-As a result of significant success, the rights for the movie adaptations was bought by 20 Century Fox already in 2013.
+The initiator initiated publishing first chapters of his book within own blog and had first positive reviews and feedback from science fiction fellows.
+Despite the fact that The Martian was distributed free of charge on the web, the author edited the complete version for Amazon e-book service and then had a full printed edition of his work.
+The book has become a debutante on the 12th place of the New York Times bestseller book list and received a title of one of the most prominent science fiction books over the years from The Wall Street Journal.
+As a result of significant success, the rights for the movie adaptations were bought by 20 Century Fox already in 2013.
 On October 2015 The Martian movie by Ridley Scott confidently attacked cinemas all over the world.

 Mark Watney — space Robinson